igorratn/soil-models/README.md

 run an example: MODEL.BAT tires/71x47-25<br>
 press any key to continue, or "ESC" to cancel.<br>

-the files in tires dir are expected to be in Windows format, use can use Sublime text editor to convert from Unix/MacOS to Windows: open a file, View -> Line Endings -> Windows; save the file.
+The files in tires dir are expected to be in Windows format, use can use Sublime text editor to convert from Unix/MacOS to Windows: open a file, View -> Line Endings -> Windows; save the file.